latent-variable/Babel_Benchmark/README.md

 ### 4. Evaluation Using BERTScore

-The reconstructed sentence from the AI model is compared to the original English sentence using **BERTScore**, a state-of-the-art evaluation metric that measures **semantic similarity** between sentences.
+The reconstructed sentence from the AI model is compared to the original English sentence using [BERTScore](https://github.com/Tiiiger/bert_score), a state-of-the-art evaluation metric that measures **semantic similarity** between sentences.
 For this benchmark, we use the **"microsoft/deberta-xlarge-mnli"** model to ensure a high-quality semantic evaluation.

 BERTScore provides a score out of 100, indicating how well the AI model reconstructed the original meaning: